nopSolutions/nopCommerce-Docs/en/developer/mobile-app/index.md

 flutter run
 ```

+> [!IMPORTANT]
+>
+> Make sure the `paymentSettings.BypassPaymentMethodSelectionIfOnlyOne` setting is disabled.
+>
+> Another general recommendation for checkout flow settings: do not enable settings that disable or skip steps (for example, `ordersettings.disablebillingaddresscheckoutstep`).
+Such settings will have no effect in the mobile app.

 ## Project structure

 A mobile application developed on Flutter carries the functions of interacting with a public store using the Web API (Frontend).
 All the main processes of user interaction with the application are presented in the diagram below: